jim-schwoebel/pylicense/README.md

           to and/or derivative works of the software source code or data, for any purpose.
-       4. That any feedback about the software provided by you to us is voluntarily given, and audEERING shall be free to use the feedback as they see fit without obligation or restriction of any kind, even if the feedback is designated by you as confidential.
+       4. That any feedback about the software provided by you to us is voluntarily given, and NeuroLex shall be free to use the feedback as they see fit without obligation or restriction of any kind, even if the feedback is designated by you as confidential.

        5. THAT THE SOFTWARE COMES "AS IS", WITH NO WARRANTIES.
           THIS MEANS NO EXPRESS, IMPLIED OR STATUTORY WARRANTY, INCLUDING WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A